DonKarlssonSan/hicetnunc-wiki/Getting-Started-with-Tezos.md

 You can also request to take some tezos from the Hicetnunc tezos fountain.
 Message @devetec or @violetforest on the discord and we will send you some tezos to mint your first OBJKT.

 ## Donating to the hicetnunc fountain
-Want to donate some tezos to help support artists to new hicetnunc?
+Want to donate some tezos to help support artists that are new hicetnunc?
 You can send some tezos here: tz1eggoxCes1qYRGLc3E1bg4uzuCUUuuQBb9